MrCryptoT/MWC-Launcher/README.md

  - WalletLocation=PathofyourCLIWallet
  - TransactionFilename=Whatevernameyourtransactionfilesshouldhave
  - Responsefilename=thenameofyourreceivedresposefile
+ - NgrokLocation=PathofyourNgrokDirectory

 Remarks:
 I didn't include the password parameter intentionally.
 For Security concerns I think this should only be done by advanced users and can easily be implmeneted if you'd want to!

+Ngrok's custom subdomains are sadly locked behind a payed plan.
+(And if implemented the Owner probably could inspect all the traffic which isn't really ethical.
+Therefore I cannot automate Ngrok to the point I wanted, you'll still need to manually get your Ngrok URL (which changes everytime)